mlaude1/SEIR_Project_2/readme.md

 ## Project Summary

-I am building a Super Smash Bros. fighter wishlist using Express, LiquidJS, Mongoose, and CRUD functionality.
+I am building a Super Smash Bros. fighter wishlist.
 An index page displays a list of the fighters.
 Clicking on a fighter opens a show page that displays the fighter along with the fighter's special moveset and Final Smash.

 ## Models